ttesileanu/ttesileanu.github.io/_pages/index.md

   <div class="post">
     <p>I'm an Associated Research Scientist at the <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/">Center for Computational Neuroscience</a> within the <a href="https://www.simonsfoundation.org/flatiron/">Flatiron Institute</a>.
 I work on building biologically plausible versions of statistical algorithms, with an emphasis on temporal correlations.</p>

-    <p>Contact me using one of the links below – preferably email – or use the navigation menu at the top/left.</p>
+    <p>Use the navigation menu at the top/left to learn more, or contact me using one of the links below.</p>
   </div>
 </div>